Wednesday, 19 July 2017

 Once Upon a Time in Mumbaai.jpg

 Super Star Rajanikant's upcoming film "Kaala karikalan" shot in Mumbai slums is in the news.
+The film is reportedly based on the life of alleged underworld don Haji Mastan.

 There were several Bollywood films in the past, one a super hit Deewar starring Amitabh Bachchan, another Once upon a time in Mumbai starring Ajay Devgan having traits of Haji Mastan's life but the film makers deny it and assert it's a "fiction."